OSUsatoru/Cloud-Applicatoin-Development/BusinessApiSystem1/README.md

 Your design should follow the best practices we're discussing in lecture, such as URL naming, etc.  As you're designing your API, make sure to think about which API responses should be paginated, which API responses should include links to other API resources (i.e. how your API will implement HATEOAS), and what API endpoints will need some form of authentication.
 Some of this will come into play in the server implementation you'll write below, while some of it (e.g. authentication) won't come into play until later assignments.

-There is no formal deliverable for this part of the assignment, but it will be useful to go through the exercise of designing your API before implementing it, which you'll do in the next step of the assignment.  **Importantly, make sure to read below for important details about how you'll implement this API.**
+**Importantly, make sure to read below for important details about how you'll implement this API.**

 ## 2. Implement a server for your API